Strawberry-Rhubarb Crisp (Freezer Friendly!)

 - 1 teaspoon cinnamon

 - Make crisp: Chop butter into small cubes.
 Place in a large bowl with all of the crisp ingredients (brown sugar, rolled oats, pecans, salt, and cinnamon).
-Mix together with fork or by hand.
+Mix together with a fork or by hand.